the-greenman/gitformanifestos/README.md

 Extracting and writing the rules is hard.
 It involves time and difficult decisions.
 Once you get the first draft out "onto paper" however, the tools that programmers use to manage their source code come into play.
 These tools are free and getting easier and easier to use every day.

+## Empower the individuals
+Collaborative editing environments, like google docs and wikis offer a way to edit documents collectively.
+However, many people are afraid to edit a wiki because they never know if they are allowed to, or if their edit is "important" enough.
+It can be very difficult to create an environment where everyone within and organisation feels confident enough to make changes that might be important.

+Version control makes it possible to safely create a concurrent version of a document, make any proposed changes, and then share their changes in a way that will allow them to be included - if they are agreed on.
+Changes are safe, and anyone is free to make changes safely.

 ---------------------------------